 Anderson’s Artworks

-Todd Anderson’s practice integrates current climate science, scholarly research, collaboration with scientists, fieldwork in remote regions of the world, and the creation of artwork in his home studio.
-His fieldwork—conducted in locations such as Africa, the Arctic, Antarctica, and the deserts of the American West—is expeditionary in nature, requiring physical endurance and months of preparatory planning.
-While some environments necessitate the support of logistical teams, Anderson’s methodology is largely informed by contemporary alpinism and leave-no-trace ethics: traveling light, moving fast, and working in small, self-sufficient groups.
+Todd Anderson’s practice weaves together climate science, scholarly research, collaboration with scientists, fieldwork in remote regions, and studio-based artwork creation.
+His expeditions—spanning Africa, the Arctic, Antarctica, and the glaciers and deserts of the American West—demand physical endurance and months of preparation.
+While some locations require logistical support, his approach in the field draws on contemporary alpinism and leave-no-trace ethics: traveling light, moving fast, and working in small, self-sufficient teams.

-Anderson’s artworks are available for purchase in several locations—see Affiliations at the top of this page for details.
-For inquiries about speaking engagements, workshops, questions, or additional information contact Anderson directly at ToddAndersonArtist@gmail.com
+Anderson’s artworks are available for purchase through several outlets (see Affiliations above).
+For inquiries about speaking engagements, workshops, or other information, contact him directly at ToddAndersonArtist@gmail.com

 Anderson describes his work.
 Video: 4 min. in length; produced by Clinton Colemenares and Ken Scar, Clemson University.